Millar Civic Center

-The John A. Millar Civic Center is an arena in Houlton, Maine with a maximum seating capacity of 3,260.
+The John A. Millar Civic Center is an arena in Houlton, Maine with 630 bleacher seats and a maximum seating capacity of 3,260 with chairs on the arena floor.
 The building was rebuilt and expanded in 1999-2000 after the roof collapsed due to snow in 1998.
 The Millar Civic Center is widely known as a community center.
 The arena is used primarily for youth hockey as well as for fairs, trade shows and wedding receptions.